abyss-soft/lighthouse-testing/README.md

 > npm install

 ###  Run
-for asynchronous testing (everything is done at the same time):
+for sequential testing (everything is performed sequentially, one after the other.
+Suitable for slow computers):
 > npm run testing
 >
-for sequential testing (everything is performed sequentially, one after the other.
-Suitable for slow computers):
+for asynchronous testing (everything is done at the same time):
-> npm run testingSync
+> npm run testingAsync
 >
 ### View dashboards for all statistics